 Gunbalanya is a small Aboriginal community 17km into Arnhem Land across the East Alligator River from the Border Store in Kakadu.
-The drive in itself is worth it with brilliant green wetlands and spectacular escarpments all around.
+The drive in itself is worth the trip, with brilliant green wetlands and spectacular escarpments all around.
 Road access is only possible between May and October: check the tides at Cahill's Crossing on the East Alligator River before setting out so you don't get stuck on the other side.

 The Northern Land Council issues permits (adult/child $16.50/free) to visit Injalak, usually on the spot.
 It also provides tide times for the East Alligator River, which is impassable at high tide.